-Understanding Washington is an educational course for embassy, business, and nonprofit professionals in Washington, D.C.
-It is intended to provide professionals with the tools and knowledge necessary to navigate the policy ecosystem.
+Understanding Washington Online offers embassy, business, and nonprofit professionals the tools and knowledge necessary to navigate the Washington policy ecosystem.

-Participants will learn how formal entities and informal networks interact to impact policy decisions.
-They will emerge with the skills necessary to manage crises, message and interact with media, assess breaking developments, network, and engage government and nongovernment actors in a meaningful way.
+During this real time, interactive course, participants will learn how formal structures and informal networks interact to advance policy interests.
+The course will sharpen the skills necessary to manage crises, assess breaking developments, and engage government and nongovernment actors.

 The Understanding Washington curriculum is comprised of a series of seminars that address a range of topics, including: